cpgray/tsv4saf/README.md

 ## CrossRef

-The DOI from the Web of Science file is used to get and APA stype citation from dx.doi.org.
+The DOI from the Web of Science file is used to get an APA style citation from dx.doi.org.
 Then the JSON record from the CrossRef API is fetched as JSON.
+The Python Habenero module is used to access the API.

 Metadata is extracted from the JSON data for the following metadata fields:
 * dc.publisher